CEOP: Child Exploitation and Online Protection Command

 Reading at Home

-In Lower Key Stage Two, we expect children to read 5 times a week and bring their reading book into school every day.
+In Lower Key Stage Two, we expect children to read 5 times a week for at least 15 minutes and bring their reading book into school every day.
 Please make sure a family member at home has signed their child's reading record.

 Reading at home doesn't always mean their school reading books, it could be anything from a newspaper, magazine, kindle books to instructions of a board game.